 Project Scope

-Three Assessment Pe eriods
+Three Assessment Periods

-Current Risk Trend April 2025 First Quarter (1Q) 2025 (Jan to Mar) February 2025
+Current Risk Trend May 2025 April 2025 1Q 2025 (Jan to Mar)

 Low Low Low

 During this assessment period, the Project's scope remained stable, and there were no major changes.
 The Project has a well-developed Scope Management Plan that aligns with industry best practices.
 The Project also has a Change Management Plan that describes the process for any changes to the scope.
 In addition, the Project is currently reviewing these artifacts in anticipation of updating them as they move from the Implementation Planning Stage into the Execution Stage.
+In addition, the Project anticipates completing the Scope (+/-10%) by the end of June 2025.